 - stay current with techniques and technologies in your field

-These resources will help you find out where you fit on this scale:
+This will help you find out where you fit on this scale for each competency:

 - Beginning: You start to find opportunities to develop skills related to your competencies.